ikromin/jphotoframe/README.md

 |timeOffsetY             |Vertical offset from the top of the screen when displaying the time.
 |weatherConditionOffsetY |Vertical offset from the bottom of the screen when displaying the weather condition icon.
 |weatherDayWidth         |Amout of pixels that each forecast day should take on screen, includes condition icon and forecast text.
 |weatherForecastDays     |Maximum number of days to display the the forecast.
-Values larger than 5 will have no effect.
+Values larger than 5 will be set to 5.
 |weatherForecastOffsetY  |Vertical offset from the bottom of the screen when displaying the forecast (day min/max).
 |weatherOffsetX          |Horizontal offset from the left side of the screen when displaying the weather icons.
-|weatherWoeid            |The WOEID of the location to get the weather forecast for.
-These can be looked up here: http://woeid.rosselliot.co.nz
+|weatherUpdateTime       |Time to wait between fetching weather data, in milliseconds.
+Values lower than 600000 will be set to 600000 i.e. 10 minutes.

 #### String/Text Values